 With so many advantages for both customers and shop owners, is it any wonder that e-commerce is eating away at traditional retail?
 “OK,” I hear you ask, “if e-commerce is so great, then why hasn’t it wiped out brick-and-mortar stores, yet?”
 Excellent question.

-Disadvantages of e-commerce over traditional retail.
+Disadvantages of e-commerce over traditional commerce

 - Low barrier to entry.
 One of the advantages is also a disadvantage.
 The low barrier to entry is amazing for people who genuinely want to build a legitimate business.
 But it cuts both ways and allows scammers a foot in the door.
 This is why it’s very important for real business owners to build a brand.
 So they can stand out and gain their customers’ trust.

 - There’s no guarantee you will get what you order.
 There are many memes about this – you order something awesome, but when it arrives, it’s totally different (and a lot less awesome).
 You’re disappointed.
 Granted, if you bought it at a legitimate site, you can still return it.
 But it leaves a bad taste in your mouth.
-That’s why it’s important to have good product photography which showcases the actual product.

 - Security is sometimes iffy.
 Not all websites were created equal.
 Sometimes, security can be an issue, especially when you’re shopping at a smaller site.
 If their encryption has more holes than swiss cheese, you’re in it for trouble.
 Therefore, you should only buy from retail sites you trust.

 - It often lacks a personal touch.
 Going into a physical store, you can talk to consultants and get a sense of personal touch.
-This is not the case in most e-commerce websites.
+This is not the case on most e-commerce websites.
 A sense of personal touch is possible to achieve online through good branding, photography, and copywriting.
 But not everyone bothers to go that far.

 - Software hiccups can be expensive.
 If you’re running a successful store, your site going down even for an hour can cost you piles of cash.
 Hence why it’s a good idea to invest in quality web development.